A2Amir/Hypothesis-Testing-and-A-B-Testing/README.md

 # Hypothesis testing
  In these notebooks ([1](https://github.com/A2Amir/Hypothesis-testing/blob/master/What%20is%20the%20impact%20of%20sample%20size.ipynb),[2](https://github.com/A2Amir/Hypothesis-testing/blob/master/Multiple%20Testing.ipynb)) we will be learning:

- * The null hypothesis is what we assume to be true before we collect any data, and the alternative is usually what we want to try and prove to be true.
+ * The **null hypothesis is what we assume to be true before we collect any data**, and **the alternative is usually what we want to try and prove to be true**.

 * Type I errors are the worst type of errors, and these are associated with choosing the alternative when the null hypothesis is actually true.